infinum/JS-React-Example/README.template.md

 Prettier: for consistent code formatting.
 ESLint: for identifying and fixing code quality issues.
-Stylelint: for identifying and fixing CSS code quality issues.
 Husky: Git hooks to automate code quality checks with ESLint and Prettier

-Local code quality checks (Prettier, ESLint, and Stylelint) are run before a user can commit their code through Husky's _pre-commit_ hook, which ensures that the code pushed to Git is consistent and doesn't include any obvious issues that can be detected with static analysis.
+Local code quality checks (Prettier, ESLint) are run before a user can commit their code through Husky's _pre-commit_ hook, which ensures that the code pushed to Git is consistent and doesn't include any obvious issues that can be detected with static analysis.

 ## Environments